threeColorFr/threeColorFr.github.io/_pages/cv.md

 * Student Representative of China, G20 Saint Petersburg.
 (2013)

-***Awards***
+***Scholarships***
 * Graduate Student Fellowship, UCLA.
 (2018, 2019)
   *  Each includes full coverage of tuition, a 12-month stipend and comprehensive health insurance for one academic year.

 * Incoming Graduate Student Fellowship, UCLA.
 (2015 - 2017)
   * Full coverage of tuition (including non-resident tuition), a 24-month stipend and comprehensive health insurance for the first two years of graduate study.
   * Rank 1 globally in the fellowship interview of that year.

+* National Scholarship of China.
+(2012, 2014)
+*

 Publications
 ======